biancarosa99/atad/README.md

   - The number of hashes is i.
 - Constructs the line by repeating the space character and the hash character the required number of times.
 - Prints the constructed line.

+# Problem8_MinMaxSum

+- The main function reads the input from the standard input.
+It reads a single line of five space-separated integers and collects them into a vector arr.

+miniMaxSum function:

+- Takes a slice of integers as its parameter.
+- creates a mutable copy of the input array and sorts it in ascending order.
+- Calculates the minimum sum by summing the first four elements of the sorted array.
+- Calculates the maximum sum by summing the last four elements of the sorted array.
+- Prints the minimum and maximum sums as space-separated integers.